otrack/cloud-computing-infrastructures/setup/README.md

 Check that everything is working properly.

 Once you manage to install a Pi, repeat the above operation for two additional ones.
-Thus, in total, your team should have a total of three operational Pis.
+Thus, your team should have a total of three operational Pis.

 ## 2. Cluster